 You want to front-load your most important content, not have lots of irrelevant text and ads crowding your keywords.
 Make sure the page design allows the copy to ‘speak’.

 Top tip: Use image alt texts wisely; include relevant keywords to help the user and search engines figure out why the image should be there.
 Think carefully before choosing a generic image.

 Meta descriptions come up in search engine results for your site and can be a powerful tool.
 Though not directly rank-able elements, strong meta descriptions displayed in SERPs lead to more conversions and clicks, so it’s worth spending time writing unique and optimized descriptions.

 Top tip: Searched for keywords are highlighted in meta descriptions, so include your top keywords in your description.

 In SEO, all content must be a linkable asset.
 Don’t ever forget that.
-Internal and external linking are both healthy SEO tactics, so make sure you are always optimising your writing’s linking potential.
+Internal and external linking is both healthy SEO tactics, so make sure you are always optimizing your writing’s linking potential.
 Outbound links help the user, and inbound links build authority.
 Don’t overload the user with links, but make sure they have got enough to go on.

 After finishing your web copy, share it on social media if it’s newsworthy.
 Ping it out to key influencers and interested parties to amass social shares and links.
 If it’s a service or commercial page, ask Google to index it via the Search Console, and watch your rankings improve.